-Note 3: Adaptec RAID Options and GLAN2 are available on the PDSML-LN2 only.
+Note 3: GLAN2 is available on the PDSML-LN2+/PDSML-E+ only.

 C-1 Introduction to Serial ATA and Parallel ATA

 To configure the SATA RAID functions, you must first use the Intel ICH7R SATA RAID Utility program to configure the RAID Level that you desire before installing the Windows XP/2000/2003 operating system and other software drivers.
 (The necessary drivers are all included on the Supermicro CD that came packaged with your motherboard.)
 Note that the current version of the ICH7R SATA RAID Utility can only support Windows XP/2000/2003 Operating Systems.